-Last Thursday I launched an online sale via my online gallery, ShootProof.
-My phone didn’t stop all day Friday, with PayPal notifications for print sales from weddings I had shot this year.
-This passive income takes minimal effort as you’ve already done the hard part, so what’s stopping you from running a flash sale this Christmas?
+Every black Friday we launch an online sale via my online gallery, ShootProof.
+My phone doesn’t stop all day, with PayPal notifications for print sales from weddings I had shot this year.
+This passive income takes minimal effort as you’ve already done the hard part, so what’s stopping you from running a flash sale?

-I moved to ShootProof this year after trying most other online gallery solutions.
+I moved to ShootProof a couple of years ago after trying most other online gallery solutions.
 At the time I was using two galleries, one to sell to clients with the digital files (I price at £350 for a wedding) and I loved the way the gallery presented the images in a Pinterest style layout.
 However it didn’t offer print sales in the UK and the procedure for proofing with clients was limited.
 The second gallery offered clients the option to order prints.
 It was double the work and cost.

 I’d learned about ShootProof at WPPI a couple of years ago from Phillip and Eileen Blume and a couple of my industry friends were raving about how good it was.
 A year ago I took the leap, frustrated with having to use (and pay) for two solutions.

 I loved it straight away, it looks better than anything I’d seen and had much better functionality and usability.
 The Shoot’Proof’ is in the pudding of course and clients love it and it lead to less admin and more sales.